Benzonatate: Improper use

 Benzonatate should be swallowed whole.
-Crushing or sucking on the liquid-filled capsule, or "softgel," will cause release of benzonatate from the capsule and can produce a temporary local anesthesia of the oral mucosa.
+Crushing or sucking on the liquid-filled capsule, or "softgel", will cause release of benzonatate from the capsule and can produce a temporary local anesthesia of the oral mucosa.
 Rapid development of numbness of the tongue and choking can occur.
 In severe cases, excessive absorption can lead to laryngospasm, bronchospasm, seizures, and circulatory collapse.
 This may be due to a hypersensitivity reaction to benzonatate or a systemic local anesthetic toxicity, both of which have similar symptoms.
-There is a potential for these adverse effects to occur at a therapeutic dose, that is, a single capsule, if chewed or sucked on in the mouth.
+There is a potential for these adverse effects to occur at a therapeutic dose, that is, a single capsule if chewed or sucked on in the mouth.

 Psychiatric effects

 Isolated cases of bizarre behavior, mental confusion, and visual hallucinations have been reported during concurrent use with other prescribed medications.
-Central nervous system effects associated with other para-aminobenozic acid (PABA) derivative local anesthetics, for example procaine or tetracaine, could occur with benzonatate and should be considered.
+Central nervous system effects associated with other para-aminobenzoic acid (PABA) derivative local anesthetics, for example procaine or tetracaine, could occur with benzonatate and should be considered.

 Children

-Safety and efficacy in children below the age of 10 have not been established.
-Accidental ingestion resulting in death has been reported in children below the age of 10.
+Safety and efficacy in children below the age of ten have not been established.
+Accidental ingestion resulting in death has been reported in children below the age of ten.
 Benzonatate may be attractive to children due to its appearance, a round-shaped liquid-filled gelatin capsule, which looks like candy.
 Chewing or sucking of a single capsule can cause death of a small child.
 Signs and symptoms can occur rapidly after ingestion (within 15–20 minutes) and include restlessness, tremors, convulsions, coma, and cardiac arrest.
 Death has been reported within one hour of ingestion.

-Pregnancy and breast feeding
+Pregnancy and breastfeeding

-In the U.S., benzonatate is classified by the U.S. Food and Drug Administration (FDA) as pregnancy category C. It is not known if benzonatate can cause fetal harm to a pregnant woman or if it can affect reproduction capacity.
-Animal reproductive studies have not yet been conducted with benzonatate to evaluate its teratogenicity.
-Benzonatate should only be given to a pregnant woman if it is clearly needed.
+It is not known if benzonatate can cause fetal harm to a pregnant woman or if it can affect reproduction capacity.
+Animal reproductive studies have not been conducted with benzonatate to evaluate its teratogenicity.

 It is not known whether benzonatate is excreted in human milk.
-It is recommended to exercise caution when benzonatate is given to a nursing woman.